vyasishanatc194/farmersfeeding/wp-content/plugins/flexy-breadcrumb/README.txt

 = Shortcode =
 ` [flexy_breadcrumb] `

+= Submit Patches =
+If you’ve identified a bug and have a fix, we’d welcome it at our [GitHub page](https://github.com/presstigers/flexy-breadcrumb/) for Flexy Breadcrumb.
+Simply submit a pull request so we can review and merge into the codebase if appropriate from there.
+Happy coding!

 == Installation ==

 1. Upload flexy-breadcrumb.zip to the /wp-content/plugins/ directory to your web server.